 Located in the heart of the pretty village of Coverack, a short walk down the path leads you to the friendly pub and if you are feeling competitive there is a weekly quiz night to enter.
 Further along the bay you will find the cafe, restaurant and hotel all offering a mouth-watering selection of local produce depending on what you fancy, breakfast, lunch, afternoon tea and dinner can all be found right on your doorstep as well as the small local shop for those essential items.
 For those seeking more activity you can join the coast path towards Porthallow and on to the Helford or in the other direction towards the Lizard, stopping at the sculpture gardens just off Chynhalls Point on the way or if you prefer to get closer to the water why not pop down to the windsurfing school for a lesson or two!

 Open plan living-room with kitchen and dining areas.
-TV, iPod dock and wood-burner.
+TV and wood-burner.
 Electric hob, electric oven, fridge/freezer and dishwasher.
 Cupboard with washing machine/drier

 Bedroom 1 with twin beds